Causality and the Modeling of the Measurement Process in Quantum Theory: Modeling the Quantum Measurement Process: To Collapse or Not to Collapse?

-Collapse interpretations have its most important proponent in orthodoxy, a pseudo-instrumentalist perspective which goes ---unfortunately--- many times by the name of ``the Copenhagen interpretation of QM''.
-This scheme accepts without any clear argument the idea of a ``collapse'' taking place during measurement (i.e., as a real physical stochastic ``jump'' from the state previous to the measurement to the eigenstate corresponding to the measured eigenvalue).
-One of the most known interpretations of the collapse was provided by Heisenberg:
+Collapse interpretations have their most important proponent in orthodoxy, a pseudo-instrumentalist perspective which goes ---unfortunately--- many times by the name of ``the Copenhagen interpretation of QM''.
+This interpretation, proposed by Heisenberg in his book, {\it Physics and Philosophy} \cite{Heis58}, presented a ``collapse'' model in order to explain the process of measurement in QM.
+According to it, the stochastic ``jump'' takes place from the state previous to the measurement to the eigenstate corresponding to the measured eigenvalue.
+As explained by Heisenberg:

 \begin{quotation} { ``The observation itself changes the probability function discontinuously; it selects of all possible events the actual one that has taken place.
 Since through the observation our knowledge of the system has changed discontinuously, its mathematical representation also has undergone the discontinuous change and we speak of a `quantum jump.'
 When the old adage `Natura non facit saltus' is used as a basis for criticism of quantum theory, we can reply that certainly our knowledge can change suddenly and that this fact justifies the use of the term `quantum jump.'